giuliaok/giuliaok.github.io/index.md

 ## Giulia Occhini

 Hey there!
-I am a third year PhD student in Natural Language Processing at the University of Bristol and The Alan Turing Institute.
+I am a third year PhD student in Computational Social Sciences and NLP at the University of Bristol and The Alan Turing Institute.
 I am currently in a research intern in AI and cities at MILA Québec (Jan 2022 - May 2022).
 Before starting my PhD, I did my MRes in Computational Linguistics at Leiden University (Cum Laude).

 **My research interests keywords:** Natural Language Processing, Complexity Economics, Urban Sciences, Data Science.